abaronia108/gdp-internet-eda/README.md

   per capita across most countries.
 By the 2020s this relationship reversed — GDP growth outpaced internet adoption as high-income countries approached saturation
-- In 2000, zero countries had high internet usage (>66%); by 2022,
+- In 2000, zero countries had high internet usage (>66%).
+By 2022,
   124 countries did.
-Low internet usage countries dropped from 170 to just 22 over the same period
+Low internet usage countries also dropped from 170 to just 22 over the same period
 - Sub-Saharan Africa showed the slowest internet adoption of any global region; Europe & Central Asia and North America showed